 We will recruit participants using Connect (https://connect.cloudresearch.com/).
-The only inclusion criteria will be that participants should be aged 16 or above and fluent English speakers.
+The only inclusion criteria will be that participants should be aged 16 or above, have normal (corrected) vision, and be fluent English speakers.
 Participants can only sign up for and complete the experiment using laptops or PCs (i.e., no tablet or mobile answering) and will receive $1.20 for the first session (approximately 10 minutes) and $1.80 for the second session (approximately 18 minutes) one day later.
+Assuming an attrition rate of 10% from Session 1 to Session 2, we aim to collect 507 valid participant responses during Session 1.

 Materials and Procedure